Sattturday/rsschool-cv/cv.md

 ## 👩🏼‍💻 My projects:

-- [Russian travel](https://github.com/Sattturday/russian-travel) This is a typical one-page responsive website.
+- [Shelter](https://github.com/Sattturday/shelter) This is a site consisting of two pages, adaptive and interactive (burger menu, endless carousel slider, pagination, popups for cards).
   - advanced semantics of the HTML5
+  - SCSS
   - flexbox
   - grid layout
   - methodology BEM
-    <br>
+  - JavaScript

-- [Mesto](https://github.com/Sattturday/mesto) It's a Mesto service: an interactive page where you can add photos, delete them, and like them.
+- [Mesto](https://github.com/Sattturday/react-mesto-auth) It's a Mesto service: an interactive page where you can add photos, delete them, and like them, with authorization and registration
   - advanced semantics of the HTML5
   - flexbox
   - grid layout
   - methodology BEM
+  - React
+  - React Router
+  - protected routes
+  - authorization via JWT
+  - working with LocalStorage

+- [Russian travel](https://github.com/Sattturday/russian-travel) This is a typical one-page responsive website.
+  - advanced semantics of the HTML5
+  - flexbox
+  - grid layout
-  - JavaScript
+  - methodology BEM
+    <br>
 ## 👩🏼‍🎓 Education

 Now I am taking the Yandex Practicum Web Developer course and the RS School JavaScript/Front-end course now.